yecall/tetris_demo/README.md

 This is a demo for Tetris algorithm.

-The demo simulate N nodes on a single machine, every node has an account with initial balance of 100000, and every node issue transactions to transfer random tokens to randoem other nodes.
+The demo simulate N nodes on a single machine, every node has an account with initial balance of 100000, and every node issue transactions to transfer random tokens to random other nodes.

-Every node maintain a mini blockchain with account state and blocks generated according the consensus output of Tetris.
+Every node maintain a mini blockchain with account states and blocks generated according the consensus output of Tetris.

 At the end of the demo, we can see account state of every node are consistent at the same block height.

-##Installation
+## Installation

 go get -u github.com/yeeco/tetris_demo

-##Usage
+## Usage
 ```
 cd tetris_demo
 go run main.go